-At the Container step of the wizard, specify the following:
+At the Container step of the wizard, do the following:

-- In the Container drop-down list, select an Azure container.
+- In the Container drop-down list, select a container.

-Make sure the container you want to use to store your data was created upfront.
+Make sure that the container you want to use to store your backup data was created in advance.

 The default Root container is not supported.
 For more information about this container, see this Microsoft article.